Schiff-Lab/Generalized-Unscented-Transform/README.md

 3. Run the `Case_study_1c.m` file to see the performance on the trigonometric function of a Poisson and Weibull random variable.

 #### Run case study 2 in the paper
-1. Run the `Case_study_2.m` file to see the performance on the vector of trigonometric functions.
+Run the `Case_study_2.m` file to see the performance on the vector of trigonometric functions.

 #### Run case study 3 in the paper
-1. Run the `Case_study_3.m` file to see the performance on the infectious disease model.
+Run the `Case_study_3.m` file to see the performance on the infectious disease model.

+### Generate sigma points using our Generalized Unscented Transform (GenUT)
+Run the `GenUT_Ensemble.m` file.
+The minimum input arguments that need to be supplied are the mean and covariance.

+To constrain the sigma points, the mean must fall within the lower bound (`lb`) and upper bound (`ub`) arguments.

+### Analyze sample statistics of sigma points
+Run the `Evaluate_sample_statistics.m` file by passing in two arguments; the sigma points and the weights.